Alon Abutbul: Television

+In 2025, he appeared as Amos Shapira in eight episodes of the Israeli TV Series The German.

-Personal life
+Personal life and death

-Today, Abutbul lives in Los Angeles with his longtime girlfriend Israeli director Shir Bilya, with whom he has four children.
+Abutbul was in a relationship with Israeli director Shir Bilya, with whom he had four children.

-Abutbul is the younger brother of the late singer and actor Avraham Abutbul who later became a Hasidic Jew.

-Abutbul is known for his social and political involvement: During the 2006 elections in Israel, Abutbul supported the Israeli Labor Party.
+Abutbul was known for his social and political involvement: During the 2006 elections in Israel, Abutbul supported the Israeli Labor Party.
 During that time he wrote a special column in the Israeli web portal Walla! and the popular Israeli news website Ynet and in addition he composed a special song which dealt with corruption in Israeli society and leadership.

+On 29 July 2025, Alon Abutbul collapsed while visiting Dor-HaBonim Beach (near HaBonim, Israel).
+After failed attempts at resuscitation, Magen David Adom declared him dead at age 60.
+At the time of his death, he was scheduled to start filming a new television series for the Israeli satellite television network, yes.